-We are required to come up with ideas; for business or personal problems, for a business we want to start, for a party we want to host or for vacation with our spouse.
+We are required to come up with ideas; for business or personal problems, for a business, we want to start, for a party, we want to host, or for vacation with our spouse.
 So we go online, ask friends and try to come up with our own ideas — no matter what we choose, we tend to seek for an original idea.
 For some of us it might be easier yet for most of us, it will be difficult to come up with creative ideas.

 Maybe the answer can be found in our ideation habits.
 The ability to come up with original ideas required practicing, just like in sports.
 Coming up regularly with ideas requires practicing the Ideation “muscle” exactly like any other muscle.
 Think of it as in sports.
 Can you get fit by sitting on a chair doing nothing?
 Probably not.
 You will need to practice.
 Time and time again.

 It goes the same with ideas.
-It is counter intuitive to think about ideas as something we need to practice because we tend to believe that ideas depend on quality, not on quantity.
+It is counterintuitive to think about ideas as something we need to practice because we tend to believe that ideas depend on quality, not on quantity.
 Surprisingly, reality proves us wrong.
 When analyzing success stories in art, business or science, what we will discover is that more means better.

 In art, Picasso drew more than 1,800 paintings, created more than 1,200 sculptures, 2,800 ceramics, and 12,000 drawings and this remarkable oeuvre doesn’t include prints, rugs, and tapestries.
 Before his death at the age of 35, Mozart composed more than 600 pieces; Beethoven produced 650 in his lifetime, and Bach wrote over 1,000 music pieces.
-In science, Einstein published 248 scientific papers, most of them had minimal impact, but some of them transformed everything we knew about physics.
-In business, Edison who invented the phonograph, carbon telephone (in parallel to David Edward Hughes in England) and of course the lightbulb, filed for more than 100 patents for other inventions in the same period of five years that he invented the formers.
+In science, Einstein published 248 scientific papers, most of which had minimal impact, but some of them transformed everything we knew about physics.
+In business, Edison who invented the phonograph, the carbon telephone (in parallel to David Edward Hughes in England), and of course the lightbulb, filed for more than 100 patents for other inventions in the same period of five years that he invented the formers.
 During all of his career, Edison filed for 1,093 different patents.
 Dean Kamen, the inventor of Segway, filed for more than 440 different patents before his tragic death.
 Kamen realized it early on and used to say that “You have to kiss many frogs before you find a prince.”

 MORE IS BETTER!